challengepost/test-peter/README.md

 3. Add a folder with your ChallengePost (or github) username at the base
 4. Build your entry in that folder
 5. Pull request!

+## Dates

+Submissions are accepted until 06/25/2013

+## Need help?

+Use the forum on impressjs.challengepost.com/discussions